 Dinosaurs Come Back to Life

 Since Everything Dinosaur began, sometime back in the Holocene (the name of the Epoch that we are living in at the moment), staff have created drawing materials, quizzes, puzzles and games relating to dinosaurs and prehistoric creatures.
+We have even helped young dinosaur fans create their own prehistoric scene.
 These items are part of our ongoing commitment to help young people learn more about Earth Sciences through their fascination with dinosaurs.

 Our work with teachers and educators has been recognised and we have supplied lots of help and assistance when it comes to teaching science subjects.